les-tontons-crafters/xtrem-tdd/content/Flavours/pure-function.md

+---
+categories:
+    - Design
+authors:
+    - Yoan Thirion
+problems:
+    - How could we design more robust code?
+    - How could we write more predictive code?
+---

 # Pure Functions
 ## Description
 `Pure functions don’t refer to any global state.
 Those functions do not produce any side effects (state changes).`